 The penalties for non-compliance with these terms are:

 a.
-Deletion of the Real Estate Agent from the List of certified Real Estate Agents
+Deletion of the Real Estate Agent from the List of certified Real Estate Agents.

 b.
 Posting a relevant announcement for the deletion, on the Real Estate Federation of Greece website.

-The same sanction is imposed in the event that the Real Estate Agent refuses or obstructs the conduct of the above audit by the bodies of Real Estate Federation of Greece.
+The same sanction is imposed in the event that the Real Estate Agent refuses or obstructs the conduct of the above audit by the bodies of the Real Estate Federation of Greece.